Tanker Truck Accident Attorneys in Houston, TX

 - Wilson County

 - Zavala County

 Our team is not just limited to Texas.
-From our offices in Houston, TX and Baton Rouge, LA, we are proud to extend our services to clients throughout New Mexico, Louisiana, and the entire nation.
+From our offices in Houston, TX, Dallas, TX, and Baton Rouge, LA, we are proud to extend our services to clients throughout New Mexico, Louisiana, and the entire nation.
 In fact, we've won cases for clients from all 50 states.
 Notably, areas such as the Permian Basin and Eagle Ford Shale have seen a dramatic increase in accidents involving vehicles from the oilfield.
 Companies shouldn't be allowed to put the lives of workers and residents at risk as the rush to make profits on an area's natural resources.

 Tanker Truck Crashes: Investigating Cause & Assigning Fault

 If you were injured or lost a family member in a collision involving a tanker truck, you deserve the chance to see justice served.
 That starts with determining the cause of your accident and ends with the assignment of fault.